SuriyaPradeep/DSA_Questions/README.md

 Input: s = "aa", p = "a"
 Output: false
 Explanation: "a" does not match the entire string "aa".

+21.Roman to Integer:-Roman numerals are represented by seven different symbols: I, V, X, L, C, D and M.
+Symbol       Value
+I             1
+V             5
+X             10
+L             50
+C             100
+D             500
+M             1000
+For example, 2 is written as II in Roman numeral, just two ones added together.
+12 is written as XII, which is simply X + II.
+The number 27 is written as XXVII, which is XX + V + II.
+Roman numerals are usually written largest to smallest from left to right.
+However, the numeral for four is not IIII.
+Instead, the number four is written as IV.
+Because the one is before the five we subtract it making four.
+The same principle applies to the number nine, which is written as IX.
+There are six instances where subtraction is used:
+I can be placed before V (5) and X (10) to make 4 and 9.
+X can be placed before L (50) and C (100) to make 40 and 90.
+C can be placed before D (500) and M (1000) to make 400 and 900.
+Given a roman numeral, convert it to an integer.

 ## Stack
 1,Valid Parentheses:-Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.